Dream into Action: Critical reception

+Contemporary reviews of the album in the UK music press were mixed.
+In Melody Maker, Caroline Sullivan compared Jones to the robot-like figures on the album cover and said, "The pre-glam, pre-pre-punk technosaurs are remembered contemptuously, for their be-laboured grandiosity, sixth form metaphysical lyrics and unstinting attention to pomposity, all of which HJ faithfully reproduces here."
+However, Johnny Waller of Sounds stated that "despite so many virtually insurmountable hurdles, Howard Jones is fast maturing into an artist of imagination, style, vision and credibility", viewing Jones's music as displaying great advances and willing to take risks.
+Paul Sexton of Record Mirror said, "the simple matter of good tunes is causing problems and Jones already seems to be repeating himself", concluding that despite Rupert Hine's production, there was "no spark".

 In a retrospective review for AllMusic, Stephen Thomas Erlewine observed that in contrast to the "sleekly electronic" Human's Lib, Dream into Action "is a big, bright album that epitomizes the sound of the mainstream in the mid-'80s, a time when computers worked overtime to disguise themselves as human sounds".
 He concluded that it "is, in many ways, the apotheosis of Howard Jones' career: he'd yet to drift into softened adult contemporary, and he still had enthusiasm for his hooks, his machines, and his positivity, the very things that distinguished him from the legions of synth poppers in the mid-'80s."
 Paul Scott-Bates of Louder Than War found Dream into Action more "chart oriented" than its predecessor, while noting that throughout the album, Jones "expressed his views and concerns ... with compassion" and "upped the pace with as eclectic and wild compositions."